Wildfire grows into 2nd-largest in Texas history and briefly shuts down nuclear weapons facility

 An unknown number of homes and other structures in the county were damaged or destroyed, local emergency officials said.

-The plant, long the main U.S. site for both assembling and disassembling atomic bombs, completed its last new bomb in 1991 and has dismantled thousands since.
+The plant has long been the main U.S. site for both assembling and disassembling atomic bombs.
+It completed its last new bomb in 1991 and has dismantled thousands since.

 Pantex tweeted early Wednesday that the facility “is open for normal day shift operations” and that all personnel were to report for duty according to their assigned schedule.

-As the fires raged Tuesday, evacuations were ordered in several towns in a swath northeast of Amarillo, and officials across the border in the area of Durham, Oklahoma, also encouraged people to flee.
+As the fires raged Tuesday, evacuations were ordered in several towns in a swath northeast of Amarillo.

+The Smokehouse Creek Fire spread from Texas into neighboring Roger Mills County in western Oklahoma, where officials encouraged people in the Durham area to flee.
+Officials did not know yet how large the fire was in Oklahoma.
+The Roger Mills County emergency management director did not immediately return phone calls for comment.

+An unrelated fire in Ellis County, Oklahoma, on the Oklahoma-Texas state line, led Tuesday to the evacuations of the towns of Shattuck and Gage.
+The evacuation order was lifted hours later, according to county Emergency Management Director Riley Latta.
+The fire had unknown origins and burned an estimated 47 square miles, according to the Oklahoma Department of Agriculture, Food and Forestry.

 On Tuesday evening, the fires were 20 to 25 miles (32 to 40 kilometers) from Amarillo, and wind was blowing smoke into the city, which could affect people with respiratory issues, National Weather Service officials said.